islajr/learn-java/roadmap/5-object-relational-mapping/learn-postgres.md

 Another known way is to open the postgres shell with `psql` and within that shell, run `CREATE DATABASE myDatabaseName;`

-This has the same effect as the other command and it depends on choice.
+This has the same effect as the other command, and it depends on choice.

+**Transferring rights of a database to another user**

+This is done with `GRANT ALL PRIVILEGES ON DATABASE "databaseName" TO "user";`

+**To connect to a database as a user**

+While logged into the postgres shell as a particular user, `\c databaseName` connects to the database as the logged-in user.